SK-CERT/Taranis-NG/README.md

 Item, Report Item Type, Word List) and then grant *see*, *access*, or *modify* access types to everyone, selected users, or selected roles.

-### Uploading the CPE and CVE dictionaries
+### Uploading the CPE, CWE and CVE dictionaries

-In order to simplify the process of writing advisories, you can have CPE dictionary and a current list of CVEs preloaded in Taranis NG.
+In order to simplify the process of writing advisories, you can have CPE, CWE dictionaries and a current list of CVEs preloaded in Taranis NG.

 1. Download the official CPE dictionary from [nvd.nist.gov/products/cpe](https://nvd.nist.gov/products/cpe) in gz format.